Fig is big...

 …on nutrients and health gains.
 Savour this yummy fruit for your own good

-dried figs Figs—a member of the mulberry family—are one of the most delicate fruits.
-They are extremely fragile and can bruise easily.
+Fig—a member of the mulberry family—is one of the most delicate fruits.
+Fig is a fragile fruit and can bruise easily.
 Adding figs to food products not only enhances their taste, but also their nutritive value.
-In fact, they also help in keeping the confectionaries fresh and moist for a longer time.
+In fact, they also help in keeping the confectioneries fresh and moist for a longer time.

-The best figs are plump, fragrant and have a very slight dent when touched.
+The best ones are plump, fragrant and have a very slight dent when touched.
 Avoid those that are hard, mushy, or show signs of mould.

 However, dried figs are more popular and commonly used than the fresh ones.